miguelcorralesg/miguelcorralesg.github.io/_posts/2022-06-06-EAGE-Hackathon.md

 # Insights and comments

-Being the first time participating on the Hackathon i found it as an amazing experience.
-It was a little bit stress during the first day due to the set up of the problem and time management.
-I would like to express my gratitude to all the sponsors, organizers, and mentors.
+BBeing the first time participating in the Hackathon, I found it a fantastic experience.
+It was a little bit stressful during the first day due to the problem's setup and time management.
+I want to express my gratitude to all the sponsors, organizers, and mentors.
 We had the great pleasure of being selected as the BEST IN SHOW.
-What a fantastic day to close our first participation :sunglasses: :sunglasses: :sunglasses:.
+What a fantastic day to close our first participation. :sunglasses: :sunglasses: :sunglasses:.

 {% include figure.html path="assets/img/Hackathon_EAGE/price_photo.jpeg" title="Price" class="KAUST-NVIDIA Hackathon" %}